 - (i) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
 Where the final outcome of these tax-related matters is different from the amounts that were originally recorded, such differences will affect the tax provisions in the period in which such determination is made. - (ii) The assessment of any impairment of evaluation and exploration assets, and property, plant and equipment is dependent upon estimates of the recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
-As a result of this assessment, management has carried out an impairment test on all the Company's exploration and evaluation assets and an impairment charge of \$1,877,826 was made in fiscal 2014.
-In fiscal 2015 management concluded there were no impairment indicators and no impairment charge was required.
+An impairment charge of \$208,908 was made in fiscal 2016 for costs associated with certain concessions in Peru.
+See Note 5.
+Management has concluded that there were no impairment indicators with respect to other exploration and evaluation assets and property, plant and equipment.
+In fiscal 2015 management concluded that there were no impairment indicators and no impairment charge was required.